MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-ingestion-eventgrid.md

 ## Data Format
 * Blobs can be in any of the [formats supported by Kusto](https://kusto.azurewebsites.net/docs/concepts/data-ingestion.html#supported-data-formats).
-* To provide data size information to Kusto on compressed blobs, we strongly recomend that customers will set `rawSizeBytes` property on the blob metadata to uncompressed data size in bytes.
+* To provide data size information to Kusto on compressed blobs, we strongly recommend that customers will set `rawSizeBytes` property on the blob metadata to uncompressed data size in bytes.

 **Example in C#**